1. Dinner for One

 5. The Hug

-When the clock strikes midnight, be prepared to hug every single person in the room.
+Covid gives you a chance to avoid this, but in normal times, when the clock strikes midnight, be prepared to hug every single person in the room.
 You may already have forgotten their names after shaking hands with them earlier in the evening, but you are now Hugging Friends Forever.
-Don't even think about going for a French air kiss on the cheek instead.
+Don’t even think about going for a French air kiss on the cheek instead.

 6. The Bubbles